Best Balance Transfer Cards of January 2026

 MoneyGeek uses a comprehensive methodology to provide transparent, data-driven and relevant balance transfer credit card recommendations.
 Here's how we weighted each factor in our scoring system, with each aspect scored out of 5:

-• Balance Transfer Offer Rating (60%): Our evaluation primarily focuses on balance transfer specifics.
+• Balance Transfer Offer Rating (60%): Our evaluation focuses on balance transfer features.
 We assess associated fees, post-introductory APR and offer length.
-Cards with low fees, extended 0% APR periods and competitive post-introductory APRs score the highest.
+Cards with low fees, extended 0% APR periods, and competitive post-introductory APRs score the highest.

-• Intro Purchase Rating (15%): We consider the length of 0% APR on new purchases, allowing for upcoming expenses without interest charges.
+• Intro Purchase Rating (15%): We consider the length of 0% APR on new purchases, which lets you make upcoming purchases without interest charges.

-• Issuer Satisfaction Rating (5%): A cardholder's satisfaction reputation — indicated by J.D.
-Power scores — factors into our assessment.
+• Issuer Satisfaction Rating (5%): A cardholder's satisfaction reputation (indicated by J.D.
+Power scores) affects our assessment.

-• Recommended Credit Rating (5%): Cards that require lower credit scores for approval rate more favorably, as accessibility is key.
+• Recommended Credit Rating (5%): Cards that require lower credit scores for approval rate more favorably, since accessibility matters.

-• Annual Fee Rating (5%): Cards with low or no annual fees earn higher scores, as we prefer cost-effective options.
+• Annual Fee Rating (5%): Cards with low or no annual fees earn higher scores, since we prefer cost-effective options.

 • Effective Reward Rating (5%): We calculate rewards program value using our model spend profile based on the Consumer Expenditure Survey published by the Bureau of Labor Statistics.

-• Rating Penalties (5%): Cards that impose late fees or penalty APRs incur penalties since they can diminish a balance transfer offer's value.
+• Rating Penalties (5%): Cards with late fees or penalty APRs incur penalties since they reduce a balance transfer offer's value.

 BACK TO TOP